APogue/APogue.github.io/_drafts/protest_activities/2024-10-22-Protest-activities-the-phantom-militia.md

 published: true
 author: Alexie Pogue
 date: 2024-10-22 8:00 PM
-updated_date: 2024-11-21 11:04 AM
+updated_date: 2024-11-30 4:58 PM
 ---

-Thesis1: When a serious incident occurred in October, the university did not find it merited a response.
+Thesis1: When a **serious incident** occurred in October, the university did not find it merited a direct response.

-Thesis2: This incident does show, however, that when students seek to further the academic mission of the university, the university will show them no protection.

-Thesis3: There have been many instances of harassment of pro-Palestinian students on campus while the administration turned a blind eye
+The October incident was serious, it needs to be relayed as such.
+And information needs to be collected on the outcome of that incident.

 ### Counter-protesters---the tale of the phantom militia